descarteslabs/descarteslabs-python/descarteslabs/vectors/readme.rst

 ..
 Use single ticks to auto-reference for cleaner docstrings
 .. default-role:: any

 ..
-Hide the toctree, as the docstring in __init__ provides the equivalent
+This is to make sure all docs are included in the toc tree (but hidden)
+.. --> Make sure to add the actual references to __init__.py <--
 .. toctree::
   :hidden:
   :maxdepth: 3